jacobwilliams/qtpyguihelper/README.md

 # QtPyGuiHelper

-A Python library for creating Qt GUIs from JSON configuration files.
-This library allows you to define GUI layouts, widgets, and their properties in JSON format and automatically generate the corresponding Qt interface.
-Compatible with both **PySide6** and **PyQt6** via the `qtpy` abstraction layer.
+A Python library for creating GUI applications from JSON configuration files.
+This library allows you to define GUI layouts, widgets, and their properties in JSON format and automatically generate the corresponding interface.

+**Multi-Backend Support:**
+- **Qt backend** via qtpy (supports PySide6/PyQt6)
+- **wxPython backend** as a cross-platform alternative

+The library automatically detects available backends and provides a unified interface, allowing you to switch between Qt and wxPython seamlessly.

 ## Features

 - 🎯 **JSON-Driven**: Define your entire GUI in JSON configuration files
-- 🔀 **Qt Binding Flexible**: Compatible with both PySide6 and PyQt6 via qtpy
+- 🔀 **Multi-Backend**: Support for both Qt (PySide6/PyQt6) and wxPython backends
 - 🎨 **Multiple Layouts**: Support for vertical, horizontal, grid, and form layouts
 - 🧩 **Rich Widget Set**: Text fields, numbers, dates, checkboxes, radio buttons, file pickers, color pickers, and more
 - ✅ **Form Validation**: Built-in validation for required fields and data types